-You may wish to first read Visual Studio 2005/2008 Integration and Command Line Manifest Maker to get an overview of the topic.
+You may wish to first read Command Line Manifest Maker to get an overview of the topic.

 The command line Manifest Maker sxs32cmd.exe is specifically designed to perform a build of a side-by-side project in an automated environment.
-It has been extensively tested in Visual Studio 2005 and 2008 but can be adopted to practically any build environment.
+It has been extensively tested with Visual Studio, TFS and Jenkins but can be adopted to practically any build environment.
 The build process implemented by sxs32cmd.exe is exactly the same as in the interactive sxs32mm.exe with the added ability to override certain settings prior to starting the build.

 Depending on whether the build environment uses the Microsoft Manifest Tool and Linker, the project should be built as a complete manifest or as a manifest fragment.

 The major differences between a 'complete' build and a 'fragment' build is that a complete build arranges all files into a predefined directory structure while a fragment build does not move any files or copy any DLLs.
 It may copy private and library manifests to the build intermediate files' directory in order to be able to verify the manifest correctness and, possibly, fix the manifest.
 The result is that you are responsible for making sure that any private manifests used by the program being built are available to the program during execution.
 A common way to ensure this is to build any required private assemblies in the build output directory and to copy any DLLs referenced by the application manifest into that same directory.
 If the DLL (or DLLs) is an output from another project in the same solution it will be placed (if Visual Studio defaults are used) in the same output directory.

 Normally the manifest is written to the target folder specified in the side-by-side project.
 This may need to be changed when the project is built in an automated environment.
 The target folder may need to be specified depending on the type of the build (Debug / Release) and on other project properties.